A New Approach to Tests and Confidence Bands for Distribution Functions: Abstract

 \section{Abstract}

-We present a general law of the iterated logarithm for stochastic processes on the open unit interval having subexponential tails in a locally uniform fashion.
-It applies to standard Brownian bridge but also to suitably standardized empirical distribution functions.
-This leads to new goodness-of-fit tests and confidence bands which refine the procedures of and .
-Roughly speaking, the high power and accuracy of the latter procedures in the tail regions of distributions are essentially preserved while gaining considerably in the central region.
+We introduce new goodness-of-fit tests and corresponding confidence bands for distribution functions.
+They are inspired by multi-scale methods of testing and based on refined laws of the iterated logarithm for the normalized uniform empirical process $\UU_n (t)/\sqrt{t(1-t)}$ and its natural limiting process, the normalized Brownian bridge process $\UU (t)/\sqrt{t(1-t)}$.
+The new tests and confidence bands refine the procedures of Berk and Jones (1979) and Owen (1995).
+Roughly speaking, the high power and accuracy of the latter methods in the tail regions of distributions are essentially preserved while gaining considerably in the central region.
+The goodness-of-fit tests perform well in signal detection problems involving sparsity, as in Ingster (1997), Donoho and Jin (2004) and Jager and Wellner (2007), but also under contiguous alternatives.
+Our analysis of the confidence bands sheds new light on the influence of the underlying $\phi$-divergences.